openvinotoolkit/open_model_zoo/demos/llm_demo/cpp/README.md

 ## How it works

-The demo loads a model (`.xml` and `.bin`) to OpenVINO™ and a provided vocab (`.gguf`) to use for tokinezation.
-The model is reshaped to batch 1 and variable prompt size.
+The demo loads a model (`.xml` and `.bin`) to OpenVINO™ and a provided vocab (`.gguf`) to use for tokenization.
+The model is reshaped to batch 1 and variable prompt length.
 A prompt is tokenized and passed to the model.
-The model greedily generates token by token until the special end of sentence token is obtained.
+The model greedily generates token by token until the special end of sequence (EOS) token is obtained or the application is killed for example because of out of memory error.
 The predicted tokens are converted to chars and printed in a streaming fashion.

 ## Supported models